BSc (Hons) Paramedic Science

 Teaching and learning will take a blended approach with students having theory-based tasks to complete in advance of practical sessions or tutor-led discussions.
 This is a challenging course, and the team will make available a wide range of resources to ensure students are successful.

 Your learning will always be applied to clinical practice whether in the form of a simulation or scenario, research activity, student presentation or case study.
 Practice-based education is a critical component and will allow you to hone your clinical knowledge and practical skills when treating actual patients.

 Assessments are varied and will include written submissions, presentations, examinations and practical assessments.
 You'll learn and be assessed on important patient-facing skills like communication, professionalism, clinical knowledge and practical skills.
-We'll assess your decision-making and reasoning abilities too so can you justify what you did, or why you want to carry out a particular patient intervention.
+We'll assess your decision-making and reasoning abilities too so you can justify what you did or why you want to carry out a patient intervention.

 What are the course entry requirements?